thombashi/cleanpy/README.rst

     cleanpy DIR_PATH [DIR_PATH ...]

-``cleanpy`` will remove cache files and temporary files under the DIR_PATH
+``cleanpy`` will remove cache files and temporary files under the ``DIR_PATH``.

-Remove files/directories are as follows:
+Removing files or directories targets are as follows:

-- files:
+- Files to be deleted:
     - ``*.pyc``
     - ``*.pyo``

-- directories:
+- Directories to be deleted:
     - ``__pycache__``
     - ``.cache``
     - ``.mypy_cache``